charles-hood/gatsby-starter-foundation-personal/src/content/pages/about.md

 ---
 template: about-page
 slug: /about
-title: About Foundation
+title: About Me
 ---

 This is the personal blog for Charles Hood.
-(Don't get your hopes up.)
+(Don't get your hopes up for regular updates.)